 Lucy is co-Head of Freshfields’ global international arbitration group.
-Based in New York, she represents private and public clients and (occasionally) sits as arbitrator in international arbitration under the major institutional and ad hoc rules, specialising in investment treaty disputes.
+Based in Singapore, she represents private and public clients and (occasionally) sits as arbitrator in international arbitration under the major institutional and ad hoc rules, specialising in investment treaty disputes.
 Lucy was names the “star Individual” international arbitration practitioner by “Chambers USA” (2010) and one of twelve Leading Lawyers in international arbitration in “Legal 500 United States” (2010).

 Lucy is chair of the institute for Transnational Arbitration (ITA) and immediate past president of the American Society of International Law.
 A frequent writer and speaker on international arbitration topics, she is a co-author of the “Guide to ICSID Arbitration” and “The Freshfields Guide to Arbitration and ADR” (both published by Kluwer).
 While with Freshfields, Lucy served as a member of the Ethiopia-Eritrea Claims Resolution Tribunal for Dormant Accounts in Switzerland.
 In her tenure with the Legal Adviser’s Office of the U.S. Department of State, Lucy served as the U.S. Agent to the Iran-U.S. Claims Tribunal.
 She was also General Counsel of the Korean Peninsula Energy Development Organisation (KEDO), leading multinational negotiations with North Korea.